 It’s filled with comfy seats where you can enjoy your coffee.

 There is also a beautifully renovated library with a lounge.

-The trip was my birthday celebration, so excuse the mid-week bubbly overdose.
+The trip was my birthday celebration, so excuse the mid-week overdose of Champagne.

 While we waited for our room to be ready, we could get a taste of the offering in the local restaurant.

 A short walk from the restaurant is the Myranthousa Spa – more details here.

 The spa is located right under the restaurant and offers spectacular views towards the hillside, with a pool and a wide range of spa services.